Offered by Saint Louis University's Doisy College of Health Sciences

 If you choose to major in nuclear medicine technology at SLU, you'll have the opportunity as an undergraduate to conduct research and produce projects or papers that are acceptable for publication or to be presented at professional conferences.
-You'll also be able to join to the Saint Louis University Medical Imaging and Radiation Therapy Club.
+You'll also be able to join to the Saint Louis University Medical Imaging and Radiation Therapeutics Club.

 Nuclear medicine provides an excellent pre-med curriculum, and both pre-medicine and pre-physician assistant curriculum tracks are available at Doisy College.
 About 20 percent of SLU's nuclear medicine technology graduates proceed to graduate school.